Jacques Boutault: Food policy

 Jacques Boutault introduced organic food in school canteens from 2001.
 In 2017, 96% of the food served to students in school restaurants in the 2nd arrondissement is organic (or labeled Label Rouge or Responsible Fishing).
 Short circuits are preferred, and the municipality prohibits food from GMO crops, palm oil and fish caught in deep water.
 Since 2009, a vegetarian, organic and local meal has been served every week for all students of the 2nd lunch in the canteen.
 A daily vegetarian and organic alternative has been served to secondary school and high school students since March 2017.
 This measure has been extended to all schoolchildren since the start of the school year in September 2017.

 Invested against food waste, Jacques Boutault launched in 2014 a pilot operation in two 2nd class establishments, which was extended in 2015 to all schools in the district: the collection of food waste from schoolchildren and their recycling into compost and methane.

 Respect for animal condition

 Invested in respecting animal conditions, Jacques Boutault is a vegetarian.
 He signed a forum denouncing the conditions of keeping animals in circuses and deposited with the Council of Paris several wishes calling for the prohibition of circuses using wild animals in Paris.
 He was at the origin of the workgroup "Animals in the city" of the City of Paris.

 Jacques Boutault has gradually reduced speed to 30 km/h in the three districts of the 2nd arrondissement.
 It has also pedestrianized part of rue Montmartre and is working to transform, at the initiative of borough councilor Jean-Paul Maurel, the Louvre-Aboukir-Montmartre small square into a convivial space reserved for pedestrians.

 Opposition to advertising

-Jacques Boutault originated several local regulatory projects against the advertising tarpaulins on public buildings and places of worship, when they get restorated.
+Jacques Boutault originated several local regulatory projects against the advertising tarpaulins on public buildings and places of worship when these buildings are having restoration work performed.